---qformat $\langle s \rangle$ Assert that input queryfile is a sequence file (unaligned or aligned), in format , bypassing format autodetection.
+Assert that input queryfile is a sequence file (unaligned or --qformat $\langle s \rangle$ aligned), in format , bypassing format autodetection.
 Common choices for include: fasta, embl, genbank.
-Alignment formats also work; common choices include: stockholm, a2m, afa, psiblast, clustal, phylip.
+Alignment formats also work, and will serve as the basis for automatic creation of a profile HMM used for searching; common choices include: stockholm, a2m, afa, psiblast, clustal, phylip.
 For more information, and for codes for some less common formats, see main documentation.
-The string